dalguete/bashe/README.md

 Explaining things a bit:

 * **\<operation name\>**: Name of the operation to implement.
 Be sure to not collide with an already existing one.
-Functions prefixed with a single '_' are libashe reserved.
+Functions prefixed with a single '\_' are libashe reserved.
-  However more than one '_' has no restriction.
+  However more than one '\_' has no restriction.

 * **\<short options\>**: List of `getopt` short options available for the given operation.
-  Format can be something like "abc:d::e" (more on `getopt`, http://man7.org/linux/man-pages/man1/getopt.1.html)
+  Format can be something like "abc:d::e" (more on `getopt` [here](http://man7.org/linux/man-pages/man1/getopt.1.html))

 * **\<long options\>**: List of `getopt` long options available for the given operation.
-  Format can be something like "airplane,boat,coconut:discovery::enjoy" (more on `getopt`, http://man7.org/linux/man-pages/man1/getopt.1.html)
+  Format can be something like "airplane,boat,coconut:discovery::enjoy" (more on `getopt` [here](http://man7.org/linux/man-pages/man1/getopt.1.html))

 * **`set_operation` function call**: When the script will be loaded, info about the operation will be registered in the whole solution (name and supported options).